jankotek/mapdb-hz-offheap/README.md

     </dependencies>
 ```

 Secondly download `mapdb-hz-offheap-0.8-javaagent.jar` and use it as `-javaagent` for JVM.
-It will patch Hazelcast
-to use MapDB collections.
+When JVM starts, it will intercept class loading and patch Hazelcast classes to use MapDB collections.
 Jar files can be downloaded from [maven central](http://search.maven.org/#browse%7C1316374908).

 Also do not forget to increase off-heap memory for Direct ByteBuffers with JVM switch: `-XX:MaxDirectMemorySize=25G`